harshaadeshmukh/AskMyPDF/readme.md

-# AskMyPDF-anything
+# AskMyPDF

-AskMyPDF-anything is a simple app that lets you talk to your PDF files.
+AskMyPDF is a simple app that lets you talk to your PDF files.
 Just upload one or more PDFs, ask a question in plain English, and the app will give you the answer.
 It works by reading the content of your PDFs, finding the most relevant parts, and then using Google Gemini 2.5 Flash AI to generate accurate answers.
 No more scrolling through hundreds of pages – just ask and get what you need!